Saturday, April 19, 2014

 The government is expected to hike the housing tax to cool down surging realty prices, and local realtors and builders have cast doubts on the new policy.

 Google announced its partnership with MiTAC Information Technology Corp (神通資訊科技) yesterday to launch its flagship service Google Cloud Platform.

 YFY Corp. (永豐餘) recently revealed that its first NPulp facility in Jiangsu province of mainland China has entered mass production, allowing the firm to pioneer the full utilization of whole-straw pulp to produce environmentally friendly packaging materials.

 Local property stocks underperformed against the broader market Friday to close down amid fears that Taipei was developing new measures to curb the constant climb of housing prices in the city, dealers said.

-The U.S. dollar fell against the Taiwan dollar Friday, shedding NT$0.001 to close at NT$29.679 as local exporters continued to sell the greenback in exchange for the local currency to settle their monthly accounts, dealers said.
+The U.S. dollar rose against the New Taiwan dollar Friday, gaining NT$0.009 to close at the day's high of NT$30.230 as the local central bank picked up the greenback to help the currency recoup earlier losses, dealers said.

 Shares in Taiwan failed to remain above the 9,000-point mark at the close of trade as investors locked in their earlier gains, although the index still ended up from the previous day, dealers said.